Beyzaelif/WirelessChargerProject/README.md

 The project was first designed on breadboard with HRsc04 ultrasonic sensor and arduino.
 Arduino code was written in arduino ıde program.
+Arduino codes are written in WirelessChargerProjectArduinoCodes file in this repo.
+Lcd is used to display the results.